 - Analytics Dashboards: Streaming data for instant insights.

-What is a remote desktop WebSocket?
+What is a Remote Desktop WebSocket?

 Remote desktop solutions utilize WebSockets to transmit screen data, user inputs, and system events efficiently in real time.
 By maintaining a persistent, low-latency connection, WebSockets allow users to interact with remote machines almost as if they were physically present.
 This includes keyboard and mouse inputs, drag-and-drop actions, and even multimedia streaming from the remote system.